VirginiaDooley/pinboard/notes.md

   -BoardList
   -ShowBoard

+  Issues:

   redirect to show board

-  when i click link from index, board is empty

-  boardImages can be local; would this solve mapping issue on component did mount? if so, move boardImages state to board container and don't include on initial state?

-  create functional component for board page and render board list and board show there?

-  what else for show?
+  board save and boardImages appear twice (second inside pinboard is correct)

+  How can I get access to src images for show

   what else for project specs?